PennyLaneAI/catalyst/doc/dev/architecture.md

   - For the classical pre-processing, the main method of differentiation is forward or reverse mode AD via the [Enzyme](https://github.com/EnzymeAD/Enzyme) framework.
-Enzyme can also drive the differentiation of the entire program to allow differentiating through post-processing functions as well.
+Enzyme can also drive the differentiation of the entire program to allow differentiating through post-processing functions.
 In this case, quantum AD methods are registered as custom gradients in the framework.

   - For the quantum execution, different methods are available depending on the execution device.
     On simulators with support for it, the most efficient differentiation method is the